jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 The `WhishList` simply serves as a root node of the model to integrate the sealed hierarchy into another type.

 :::info
-Our support for sealed type hierarchies comes with an exception:
+Our support for sealed type hierarchies has the following restriction:
 All children of an annotated sealed base type need to be `data class`es that are themselves annotated with the `@Lenses` annotation.
 The annotation processor will fail with an error if this constraint is violated.
 :::